The Internet tailwinds that propelled Silicon Valley’s meteoric growth for decades are stalling out. The ripple effects will jolt the tech industry.

 In the past five years, startup spend ROI has become more predictable as it shifts from R&D to SG&A: in contrast to an engineer, a salesperson or operations leader can drive a quantifiable amount of value to your top line (growing revenue) or bottom line (increasing LTV).
 But as with most investments with predictable yields, it will commoditize – companies will grow spend as fast as possible while generating acceptable yields.
 Like any low-yield business, companies will need to compensate for these yields in volume – investing more dollars to generate the same cash flows.

 This creates an increasing need for software to operationalize growth.
 As growth becomes the key bottleneck of Silicon Valley Internet companies, software that measures and unlocks growth will become correspondingly desirable.
-This may take the form of cross-functional growth software – an orchestration layer between sales, marketing, finance, and operations – helping to quantify ROI tradeoffs across divisions to help founders make strategic tradeoffs.
+This may take the form of cross-functional growth software – an orchestration layer between sales, marketing, finance, and operations – quantifying ROI tradeoffs across divisions to help founders make strategic decisions.

 Financial operationalization: Sand Hill Sachs